theosotr/fsmove-eval/README.md

 modulepath: /home/fsmove/.puppet/etc/code/modules
 modulename: albatrossflavour-os_patching
 ```
-Some modules optionally contain a script
+Some modules optionally contain a custom script
-named `pre-script.sh`,
+named `pre-script.sh`.
-in case it is needed to run a custom script
+In this case,
+the container runs the provided script,
-before the execution and analysis of Puppet module.
+before the execution and analysis of
+the corresponding Puppet module.

 To run benchmarks, execute the following script
 from your host machine.